The Strategic Imperative of Coordination

 Joint Command Structures

-During major campaigns, a unified commander—often the King of Jerusalem or a high-ranking noble—would lead the entire army.
-Templar leaders sat on the High Court of Jerusalem and influenced strategic decisions.
-The Templar Grand Master or Marshal would then coordinate their forces with other commanders during the battle.
-For example, at the Battle of Montgisard (1177), King Baldwin IV relied on Templar knights to launch the decisive charge that routed Saladin’s larger army.
+During major campaigns, a unified commander—often the King of Jerusalem or a high-ranking noble such as the Constable—would lead the entire army.
+Templar leaders sat on the High Court of Jerusalem and influenced strategic decisions at the highest level.
+The Templar Grand Master or Marshal would then coordinate their forces with other commanders during the battle itself.
+This dual structure allowed the Templars to maintain their internal discipline while contributing to a unified strategic plan.

 Integration with the Hospitallers and Other Orders